jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 ```

 Do not connect local development to the old shared development database until migrations are proven against disposable data.

+For details, including how to clone and sanitize the old dev database into the local Podman database, see `docs/DEV_ENVIRONMENT.md`.

 ## Current Cache Layers